jbkinder/academic-kickstart/content/author/admin/_index.md

 +++

-Jordan B. Kinder is a citizen of the Métis Nation of Alberta and a PhD Candidate, SSHRC Doctoral Fellow, and Instructor in the Department of English and Film Studies at the University of Alberta in Edmonton, Alberta, Canada, which is located on Treaty 6 territory.
-He is co-administrator of the Petrocultures listserv and an active member of the Petrocultures Research Group.
+Jordan B. Kinder is a citizen of the Métis Nation of Alberta and Research Director of the Petrocultures Research Group.
+He holds a PhD in English and Film Studies from the University of Alberta where he wrote a dissertation that studies the cultural politics of energy, media, infrastructure, and environment through a case study of the burgeoning pro-oil social movement in Canada.

 He studies the cultural and environmental politics of energy, media, and infrastructure.
 His work appears in *The Bloomsbury Companion to Marx*, *Socialism and Democracy*, *Mediations*, *TOPIA: A Journal of Canadian Cultural Studies*, and elsewhere.
+He currently lives and works in Tiohtiá:ke/Montréal, the traditional and unceded territory of the Kanien’keha:ka (Mohawk) peoples.